EricPHamilton/LeagueCommands/README.txt

 Current commands:
 	1. clear - clears window of text.
 	2. getchampid <name> - Returns the LoL ID of a given champion
+	3. setdefaultregion <region> - Sets the default region for summoner data commands.

 Planned features:
 	-help